Haraj-backend/hex-monscape/docs/reference/hex-architecture.md

 ## Why Hexagonal Architecture?

-Unlike its sibling architectures `Clean Architecture` & `Onion Architecture` which focus on layers, `Hexagonal Architecture` focus on application business logic.
-This is what makes the application created using it very easy to understand even by someone who just get started.
+Unlike its sibling architectures (`Clean Architecture` & `Onion Architecture`) which focus on layers, `Hexagonal Architecture` focuses on application business logic.
+This makes the application created using it very easy to understand, even by someone who just got started in Solutions Team.

-When everyone in the team can easily understand our code, this means they will be able to handle its maintenance.
+When everyone on the team can easily understand our code, they will be able to handle its maintenance.
 This means when we are getting sick or going on vacation, someone from our team can easily cover our back.
 This is what it means to have maintainable code.

-On top of that, `Hexagonal Architecture` provides a very good way to write automated tests for our code.
-This is because it clearly separate the business logic from its dependencies.
+On top of that, `Hexagonal Architecture` provides an excellent way to write automated tests for our code.
+This is because it clearly separates the business logic from its dependencies.
 So we can easily mock the dependencies when writing the tests.

 <p align="center">
     <img width=512 src="./assets/memes/we-want-maintainable-code.jpg" alt="We Want Maintainable Code">